Email nurturing overview

 • Timing — How long to wait between emails

-Flows run automatically.
-When a contact matches the audience criteria, they enter the flow and start receiving emails according to the schedule.
+Workflows run automatically.
+When a contact matches the audience criteria, they enter the workflow and start receiving emails according to the schedule.

 Steps

-Each email in a flow is called a step.
+Each email in a workflow is called a step.
 A step includes:

 • The email itself — Subject line, content, call-to-action

-• Timing — How many days after the previous step (or after entering the flow) to send
+• Timing — How many days after the previous step (or after entering the workflow) to send

 • Sender — Who the email comes from

-A flow might have 3 steps, 5 steps, or 10 steps depending on how long you want to nurture and how frequently.
+A workflow might have 3 steps, 5 steps, or 10 steps depending on how long you want to nurture and how frequently.

 Audiences

-The audience defines who enters a flow.
+The audience defines who enters a workflow.
 You set criteria like:

 • Specific products